Home > Desserts > Chocolate Swiss Roll Cake

 Chocolate Swiss Roll

-• To a medium sized mixing bowl, sieve together the flour, cocoa powder, baking powder and salt.
+- Combine dry ingredients – To a medium sized mixing bowl, sieve together the flour, cocoa powder, baking powder and salt.
 Add the instant coffee powder and whisk to combine.
 Set aside.

-• To a separate large mixing bowl, add the egg whites and beat on medium speed using an electric hand mixer until you reach soft peaks, about 1 minute.
+- Whip meringue – To a separate large mixing bowl, add the egg whites and beat on medium speed using an electric hand mixer until you reach soft peaks, about 1 minute.
 Begin slowly adding 1/3 cup (70g) of the caster sugar, about 1 tbsp at a time, while the mixer is on high speed.
 The mixture will thicken and become glossy.
 Continue beating for 2-3 minutes.
 Set aside.

-• Add the egg yolks, remaining 1/3 cup (70g) sugar and vanilla extract to a separate large bowl and whip on high speed for 5 minutes until it becomes thick and pale.
-Add half of the egg white mixture to the egg yolk mixture and use a spatula to gently fold through until almost completely combined.
+- Fold egg yolks through meringue – Add half of the egg white mixture to the egg yolk mixture and use a spatula to gently fold through until almost completely combined.
 Add the remaining egg white mixture and repeat until mixture is uniform.

-• Sift the dry ingredients for a second time over the egg mixture.
+- Add dry ingredients – Sift the dry ingredients for a second time over the egg mixture.
 Gently fold through until well combined.
 Lastly, drizzle the melted and cooled butter over the cake batter and fold through until you can see no streams of shiny butter.
 This batter is very light.

-• Add the batter to the prepare baking tray and use a spatula to gently spread the mixture as evenly as you can.
-Bake for 10 minutes.
-Take out of the oven and gently run a knife around the side of the tray to help loosen the cake.
+- To take out of the baking tray – Take out of the oven and gently run a knife around the side of the tray to help loosen the cake.
 Dust with about 2 tbsp of cocoa powder.
 Place a large piece of baking paper over the cake followed by a large chopping board.
 Flip the cake over onto the chopping board and take the baking tray away.
 Peel the baking paper away from the bottom of the cake.
-Tightly roll the cake starting from the narrow end.
-You will have baking paper rolled up with the cake.
-This is going to help stop the cake from sticking onto itself as it cools.
-Allow to cool completely at room temperature.

 Chantilly Cream

-• Add all the ingredients in a large mixing bowl (glass or metal, not plastic) and use an electric hand mixer fitted with beaters or a stand mixer fitted with a whisk attachment to whip until you reach stiff peaks.
-This usually takes about 3 - 4 minutes to achieve.
+- Add all the ingredients in a large mixing bowl (glass or metal, not plastic) and use an electric hand mixer fitted with beaters or a stand mixer fitted with a whisk attachment to whip until you reach stiff peaks.
+This usually takes about 3 – 4 minutes to achieve.
 What you’re looking for is a smooth but stiff whipped cream, not one that looks split.
 If it looks split or separated, congratulations, you’re on your way to making butter, start again!

 Chocolate Sauce (Microwave Method)

-• Add all the ingredients to a large, microwave-safe bowl and microwave on high, for 20 seconds at a time, mixing well between each interval until smooth.
+- Add all the ingredients to a large, microwave-safe bowl and microwave on high, for 20 seconds at a time, mixing well between each interval until smooth.
 Allow to cool slightly before pouring on top of some desserts.
-Goes nicely on top of ice-cream when it's warm.
+Goes nicely on top of ice-cream when it’s warm.

 Chocolate Sauce (Double Boiler Method)

-• To make the chocolate sauce over a double boiler, simply add the ingredients to a large heatproof bowl.
-Place the bowl on top of a pot of gently simmering water making the sure the bottom of the bowl is not touching the water.
-Stir until melted.
-Take off the heat and allow to cool completely.
+- bowl.
+Place the bowl on top of a pot of gently simmering water making the sure the bottom of the

 Let's put it together!